Oct 2011

 Somewhere off in the distance I can just make out a light at the end of the tunnel.

-In the book I give detailed instructions on making three shoji.
-This is the first.
-It’s the basic mizugoshi structure with the standard pattern of three vertical and five horizontal kumiko.
+mizugoshi structure with the standard pattern of three vertical and five horizontal kumiko.
 This pattern forms the foundation for all other vertical-horizontal lattice patterns, and is called aragumi-shōji (or arama-shōji).

 The book goes into considerable detail on all aspects of making this shoji, from calculation of measurements and intervals, to an installation sequence for efficient alignment with minimal cuts.
-It also includes the special join between the rails and stiles, known as a jaguchi.
-This extension gives a feeling of class to the shoji.
+It also includes the special join between the rails and stiles, known as a

 All kumiko joinery and the jaguchi extension are cut by hand, and the book covers the skills required in detail and lists a series of exercises that will hone the necessary techniques.
 The next shoji in the book will be a kasumi (mist) pattern with a hip-board and different rail and stile joinery to expand the range of options available when making shoji.